 If you budget right, you can live comfortably on about €600 per month.
 The trick will be knowing where to cut back and when to splurge.
 A meal at an inexpensive restaurant can be had for €10.
 However, you can shop at a local market and cook your own meals for half that price.

 Housing in Greece

 Finding an apartment in a Greek city or town shouldn’t be too difficult.
 Local classified listings are a good place to start.
 Perhaps the best way to find good affordable housing is to search for it while you’re already in Greece.
-Personal connections are highly valued here and it shouldn’t be too hard to find someone with a cousin, neighbor, or friend with a place to rent.
+Personal connections are highly valued here, and it shouldn’t be too hard to find someone with a cousin, neighbor, or friend with a place to rent.

 While Athens will be slightly more expensive than elsewhere in the country, you should be able to find a one-bedroom or studio apartment for under €400 per month.
-Of course, if your budget allows for it you can rent a pretty swanky luxury apartment for much less than you could in North America or other parts of Europe.
+Of course, if your budget allows for it, you can rent a pretty swanky luxury apartment for much less than you could in North America or other parts of Europe.

 No visa is required for visits of fewer than 90 days.
 Beyond that, you’ll need a visa to stay longer in Greece.
 This is where it can get tricky.
-Once in the country, you can apply for a temporary residence permit which is valid for either three or six months.
+Once in the country, you can apply for a temporary residence permit valid for either three or six months.
 You’ll need to provide a compelling reason for staying in the country, such as work at a volunteer or internship program.